 The material used for a hard denture reline becomes a part of the acrylic denture.
 Therefore you can expect it to last the life of the denture.

 Soft relines are more temporary, lasting from 12 to 18 months depending on the individual circumstances.

-Temporary relines and tissue conditioning treatments are interim solutions serving until the mouth heals, usually from one to six months.
+Temporary relines and tissue conditioning treatments are interim solutions serving until the mouth heals, usually from two to six weeks.